rotoclone/rotoclone-zone-content/blog/raspberry-pi-monitoring/content.md

 }
 ```

-I don't want to lose all the stats history if the Pi shuts down though, so I made the it get written to disk periodically.
+I don't want to lose all the stats history if the Pi shuts down though, so I made it write them to disk.
 I didn't want to deal with the complexity of a database, so I turned to the tried-and-true "files with JSON in them" strategy.
 Using [serde](https://serde.rs/) (the gold standard for serialization and deserialization in Rust), every time consolidated stats are written to the circular buffer, they also get serialized to JSON and written to a file.
 Once that file reaches a certain size, it gets renamed so new stats are written to a fresh file.
 And once the new file reaches that certain size, it gets renamed to overwrite the old file and the cycle repeats.

 Here's the code to write the stats to disk:
 ```rust